dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/configuring/code-based.md

 ## Using `DbConfiguration`

-Code-based configuration in EF6 and above is achieved by creating a subclass of System.Data.Entity.Config.`DbConfiguration`.
+Code-based configuration in EF6 and above is achieved by creating a subclass of `System.Data.Entity.Config.DbConfiguration`.
 The following guidelines should be followed when subclassing `DbConfiguration`:

 - Create only one `DbConfiguration` class for your application.
 This class specifies app-domain wide settings.
 - Place your `DbConfiguration` class in the same assembly as your `DbContext` class.
 (See the *Moving `DbConfiguration`* section if you want to change this.)